Company Brain · Methodology

 ~70–80%

 Foundational Brain in place.
-Workflow leverages Brand DNA, system connections, and governance from Phase 1.
+Workflow leverages Brand DNA, system connections, and the controls you can see from Phase 1.
 Faster deployment.

 Workflows #4–6